 Does Surfshark Allow BitTorrent Traffic?

 Surfshark VPN does allow torrent downloads.
-One clear indicator of this is the fact that they have servers specifically designated for torrenting.
-By offering a specific set of servers for torrenting, Surfshark demonstrates its commitment to providing a safe experience for torrent users.
+One clear indicator of this is the fact that they have servers specifically designated for P2P file-sharing.
+By offering such servers, Surfshark demonstrates its commitment to providing a safe experience for torrent users.

 How to Torrent With Surfshark?